top of page

 So while both palettes are warm and grounded, True Autumn is lighter and softer, whereas Deep Autumn is darker, richer, and more intense.

-How to Determine If You’re a True Autumn or Deep Autumn
+How to Determine If You’re a True Autumn vs Deep Autumn

 To tell these two apart, focus on which is the core feature - depth or warmth.